Banashri/banashri.github.io/books/index.md

   </tr>
 </table>-->

-I love the <em>things</em> - obviously, no wonder that books are my best friend.
+I love <em>traveling</em> - no wonder that books are my best friend as they allow me to travel through the world, and time.
 Every time I visit my home, I carry a suitcase full of books.
-In 2021, I am focusing only on 19th century classics, especially the Russian literature.
+In 2021, I am focusing only on 19th century classics, and would travel through Russia, France and England.

 **Finished**